 On the other side, we had Shiv was getting his turban tied.

-Pro Tip – We always recommend to have a custom turban tied, it just gives a much more regal final look.
+Pro Tip – We always recommend having a custom turban tied, it just gives a much more regal final look.

 There were so many details to capture in the outfits and jewelry that obviously we ended up needing another 30 minutes.
 Thanks to our amazing planners from SAWC Planners who allowed us to utilize that buffer to craft those images for our bride.